ankitaduttagupta/ankitaduttagupta/README.md

 ## *[Twitter Sentiment Analysis and Prediction](https://github.com/ankitaduttagupta/Twitter-Sentiment-Analysis-and-Prediction)*

-Analysis of tweet data and sentiment prediction
+Did some analysis of tweet data and sentiment prediction

 ## *[Anomaly Detection ](https://github.com/ankitaduttagupta/Time-Series-Analysis)*

-Purpose of this project : to detect outliers from electronic data  and perform time series analysis .
+Purpose of this project  was  to detect outliers from electronic data  and perform time series analysis .

 ## *[Financial Delinquency Prediction](https://github.com/ankitaduttagupta/Financial-Delinquency-Prediction)*

- To Create model that estimates probability of a customer defaulting based on certain features, categorizing them as a high risk or low risk borrower to determine whether to loan money and how much.
+ Created a model that estimates probability of a customer defaulting based on certain features, categorizing them as a high risk or low risk borrower to determine whether to loan money and how much.

 ## *[Haptik-Chatbot-analysis-using-NLP](https://github.com/ankitaduttagupta/Haptik-Chatbot-analysis-part1)*

-Here is a dataset of Haptik containing the messages it receives from the customers and which topic(class) the messages refer to.
+It is a dataset of Haptik containing the messages it receives from the customers and which topic(class) the messages refer to, performed analysis and  label classification

 ## MORE--->

 ## *[Haptik-chatbot-analysis-part-2](https://github.com/ankitaduttagupta/Haptik-chatbot-analysis-part-2)*

-The task is to build a multi-label classifier using this training data.
-The classifier should tag all the possible domains for each query.
+Built a multi-label classifier using this training data.
+The classifier would tag all the possible domains for each query.
-Scrapping and Machine Learning

 ## *[Indian Startup data analysis ](https://github.com/ankitaduttagupta/Haptik-chatbot-analysis-part-2)*

- Finding Insights on the Startup company scene of India
+ Found some Insights on the Startup company trend of India

 ## *[Medical Insurance Data ](https://github.com/ankitaduttagupta/Medical_insurance_EDA_prediction)*

 Performed EDA and predictive modelling .

 ## *[Credit Card Consumption Data](https://github.com/ankitaduttagupta/-Grey-Atom-Hackathon-1)*
+Credit consumption pattern analysis and prediction .